Social Media Marketing for Lifestyle Brands

 Users of social media often seek lifestyle models, and lifestyle brands can illustrate (and commodify) those aspirational lifestyles.
 If you know your audience and the content – the stories – that will resonate with them, you can engage your consumers, create a community they want to belong to and will contribute to, and ultimately grow revenue.

-Using social media, a lifestyle brand can set itself apart, reinforcing its message and story.
+Using social marketing, a lifestyle brand can set itself apart, reinforcing its message and story.
 Additionally, engaging existing consumers provides social proof to the aspirational members of your community.

 Benefits of Social Media Marketing for Lifestyle Brands

-We’ve touched on why lifestyle brands use social media, and there are real benefits of doing so:
+We’ve touched on why lifestyle brands have social media strategy and use social media, and there are real benefits of doing so:

 - A hallmark of a lifestyle brand is its deep understanding of its consumers, and social media is a great way of getting to know your target audience